sycuricon/riscv-spike-sdk/README.md

 Sent SIGTERM to all processes
 Sent SIGKILL to all processes
 Requesting system poweroff
-[ 4103.255305] reboot: Power down
+[  573.195315] reboot: Power down
 ```

-Finally, if you have any suggestions for this SDK, please *push* it!
+Finally, if you have any suggestions for this SDK, please *push* it !